yoshuawuyts/server-router/README.md

 ```

 ## API
-### router = serverRouter(default, routes)
+### router = serverRouter(opts, routes)
+Create a new router with opts:
+- __default:__ (default: `'/404'`) Path to default to when a route is not
-Create a new router with a default path.
-If no default path is set, the router
+  matched.
+If no default path is set, the router will crash when an unknown
-will crash if an unknown path is encountered.
+  path is encountered.
+- __thunk:__ (default: `true`) Change the way callbacks are wrapped internally.
+  Unless you're wrapping `sheet-router` with some custom logic you probably
+  don't want to call this.

 ### value = router(req, res, params, ...?)
 Match a route on a router.
 Additional arguments can be passed to the matched